Championship Manager: Season 01/02: Release

 In 2001, presenters Ant & Dec, who hosted the Saturday morning show SMTV Live, left the show.
-On their last show, they received a letter (from Sports Interactive) and special edition copies of Championship Manager: Season 01/02 which saw Ant as a player for Newcastle with a contract of £50,000 a week with a value of £4.7m, and Dec as a player for Sunderland with a contract of £90 a week.
+On their last show, they received a letter from Sports Interactive and special edition copies of Championship Manager: Season 01/02, which saw Ant as a player for Newcastle United with a contract of £50,000 a week with a value of £4.7 million, and Dec as a player for Sunderland with a contract of £90 a week.

 Fictional players

 The first release of the game included a player named "Tó Madeira", a great striker no matter where he played.
-It was later revealed that Tó Madeira was not a real footballer, but in fact a fictional player created by a scout working for the game producers.
+It was later revealed that Madeira was not a real footballer but in fact a fictional player created by a scout working for the game producers.

 Reception

 The computer version of Championship Manager: Season 01/02 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.

-The dedicated CM0102 Forum still continues to create data updates and the most recent, which was also released in November 2020 was released in conjunction with a new server move for the champman0102 website and has proved extremely popular as always and looks forward to celebrating the game’s 20th anniversary later in 2021, with a number of things planned to mark the occasion.